aniruddha17938/To-Do-List-2/README.md

 # To-Do-List-2
-HTML, CSS, JS project 10
+Another To-Do-list application made using HTML, CSS, and JS